testcontainers/testcontainers-go/docs/modules/pulsar.md

 <!--codeinclude-->
 [Advanced Docker settings](../../modules/pulsar/pulsar_test.go) inside_block:advancedDockerSettings
 <!--/codeinclude-->

+Here, the `nwName` relates to the name of a previously created Docker network.
+Please see the [How to create a network](../features/creating_networks.md) documentation for more information.

 #### Pulsar Configuration
 If you need to set Pulsar configuration variables you can use the `WithPulsarEnv` to set Pulsar environment variables: the `PULSAR_PREFIX_` prefix will be automatically added for you.